2008 Korean Series: Game 5, October 31

 Doosan once again got multiple runners on base in the 8th, but failed to score as Sk outfielder Cho Dong-hwa made an amazing catch against Hong Sung-heon.
 Once again reliever Lee Seung-ho saved the team, striking out Yoo Jae-woong.
 This performance earned Lee the MVP nomination, but he did not win.

 The 9th inning was the most pivotal moment of the game, as Doosan had the game but failed completely to capitalize on the situation.
 Once again, SK put Chae Byeong-yong on the mound as a closer.
 Doosan managed to load the bases with 0 outs.
 It looked like a Doosan comeback was inevitable.
-Amazingly, Chae put away Ko Young-min and Kim Hyun-soo hit into a double-play, handing SK their 2nd consecutive Korean Series victory.
+Amazingly, Chae put away Ko Young-min and Hyun-soo Kim hit into a double-play, handing SK their 2nd consecutive Korean Series victory.

 Twenty-one-year-old third baseman Choi Jeong was named the series MVP.